LINWEN607/congregate/customer/github-migration-features-matrix.md

 :x: = not supported

+NOTE: Features not listed in the matrix should be presumed to be not yet supported.

 | Main             | Feature                   | Sub-feature                                                      | GitLab             | Congregate         |
 | ---------------- | ------------------------- | ---------------------------------------------------------------- | ------------------ | ------------------ |
 | **Organization** |